microfarad-de/inetbox2mqtt/README.md

 1. Enable MQTT access via the Venus GUI under **Settings > Services**.

-2. Enable Node-Red under **Settings > Venus OS Large features**.
+2. Enable Node-RED under **Settings > Venus OS Large features**.
 This will provide the web interface to control your Truma Combi.

 3. Prevent Venus OS from automatically using the serial port by adding the following line to `/etc/udev/rules.d/serial-starter.rules`: